 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-High risk of violent crime (armed robbery, sexual assault, carjacking, and murder) and petty crime exists throughout the country, (especially around the Christmas holidays; during Carnival; at the beginning of the school year), particularly in Port-au-Prince, Pétion-Ville (Ouest Locality), near the border with Dominican Republic, and along routes to and from and in Toussaint Louverture International Airport.
+High risk of violent crime (armed robbery, home invasion, sexual assault, carjacking, and murder) and high risk of petty crime exist throughout the country, (especially around the Christmas holidays; during Carnival; at the beginning of the school year), particularly in Port-au-Prince, Pétion-Ville (Ouest Locality), near the border with Dominican Republic, and along routes to and from and in Toussaint Louverture International Airport.

 Kidnappings by criminal groups occur throughout the country, especially in Port-au-Prince.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

 Scams involving requests to export parcels that contain hidden narcotics have been reported.

 Protests and demonstrations frequently occur throughout the country, especially in Port-au-Prince, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Passenger boats may be unsafe, including ferries.
 Decline water transportation in vessels that appear overloaded or lack personal flotation devices or life jackets.